binarynonsense/comic-template-maker/README.md

 Online version available at: [binarynonsense.com/webapps/template-maker](http://www.binarynonsense.com/webapps/template-maker/)

 ## License:
 This project's code is released under the BSD 2-Clause [license](./LICENSE).
-To check the licenses of the libraries used in the project go to the [libs](./libs/) folder.
+To check the licenses of the third party libraries used in it go to the [libs](./libs/) folder.